AMReX-Fusion/Furnace/Docs/source/FlowChart.rst

    actions are performend (note, we omit the actions taken for a retry, which we will describe later):

-   -  Sync up the level information to the Fortran-side of Furnace.
+   -  Sync up the level information to the Fortran-side of Logi.

    -  Do any radiation initialization.